areynold/accessibility-for-project-managers/PITCHME.md

 Session Length: 40 minutes

+Presenters: Andrew Reynolds, Bryan Jonker

 ---

-## Intro

-* Introduce presenters
-* Presentation goals:
+## Presentation Goals

-    * High level understanding of how PMs can incorporate accessibility into project timeline
+High level understanding of how PMs can incorporate accessibility into project timeline

+---

-* Not covered:
+## Not covered:

-    * Specific project management methodologies
+Specific project management methodologies

+(Join us monthly at Explore With Hadi)

 ---